July 19, 2024

 Whenever you are asked a question, I strongly recommend you pause a few seconds, formulate an answer in your mind and only then answer it.

-This will minimise the possibility of error and convey a good impression.
+This will minimize the possibility of error and convey a good impression.

 If you cannot recall answering any question, politely apologise for not reidentifying correctly rather than attempting to answer wrongly.
 This method will not attract negative markings as the interview board understands that one cannot answer all their questions.